 - A seed patenting model and the enforcement thereof.

 Indeed, Monsanto is now facing a separate lawsuit started by Beyond Pesticides and the Organic Consumer’s Association.
-They have filed a lawsuit in April 2017 on behalf of the general public.
+They have filed a roundup lawsuit in April 2017 on behalf of the general public.
 They claim that Monsanto marketed Roundup using deceptive labeling.
 While this case is still pending, it seems sufficient evidence will be provided.
 Not too long ago, after all, Monsanto advertised Roundup as “leaving the soil clean”, “environmentally friendly”, and “biodegradable”, all of which is now known to be untrue.
-See also How to File a Monsanto Roundup Cancer Lawsuit 2018.

 What Doctors Say